Quantum Correlations Can Speed Up All Classical Computation: Results

 \section{Results}

-The main contribution of this paper is a new paradigm in which to approach the question: how many resources does a computation cost to perform?
+The main contribution of this paper is a method that exploits the quantum correlations introduced by higher-order Hamiltonians in order to speed-up classical computation.
+By extending a well-understood technique used in metrology \cite{beltran,boixo,roy,napolitano} and energy storage \cite{Binder2015,Campaioli2017}, we show that quantum correlations can impact all classical computation.

-Traditionally, in theoretical computer science, this question has been approached using abstract computational models---the Turing machine, $\lambda$-calculus, cellular automata, recursive functions, families of acyclic circuits, \emph{etc.} These models typically abstract away the physical model of computation.
-While seemingly very different, all models have the following in common: a finite, non-empty set of states, and a set of transition functions that map between those states.
-A computation is then simply an ordered subset of these transitions functions that when applied consecutively map any state (input) to another one (output).
-Despite this seeming simplicity, these models have been powerful enough to provide an enormous set of results---from uncomputability, to complexity hierarchies.
-The limitation of this computing paradigm lies in the implicit assumption that the underlying physical model of computation is classical.
+In any physical computing device, the state of the system is evolved from an input state to an output state under the influence of a \emph{computational Hamiltonian} $H$.
+Further, for this device to be physical, the semi-norm of the Hamiltonian $p(H)$ must be bounded by a constant, where we define

-To remedy this, quantum models of computation have been introduced to either complement or replace the classical ones in algorithmic analysis.
-These quantum models---the quantum Turing machine \cite{deutsch97}, quantum cellular automata \cite{qca}, quantum circuits, one-way model \cite{one-way}, \emph{etc.}---merely replace the set of of possible states mentioned above with an infinite one (countable or uncountable), and then set the transition functions to be a unitary operators (or quantum super-operators in the case of some models).
+Here $h_{\mbox{max}}$, $h_{\mbox{min}}$ are the maximum and minimum eigenvalues of $H$ respectively and $I$ is the identity operator.
+This semi-norm quantifies the well understood tradeoff between the energy-per-second cost of a computation and the time-cost of a computation.

-Here we take this progression one step further.
-We begin by acknowledging both that information is physical, and that computation is a physical process.
-The complexity of computation, that accounts for spatial and temporal resources is hence an accounting of physical resources required for a computation.
-Since time, energy and quantum correlations are intertwined in the so-called quantum speed limit, the proper accounting of the cost of computation should include these quantities.
-The quantum speed limit \cite{taddei2013quantum,deffner2017quantum,campaioli2018tightening} states that the time $\tau$ to transform any quantum state $\rho_0$ to another state $\rho_f$ under a physical map is no smaller than $\tau_{QSL}$, given by
+All quantum evolution is bounded by the quantum speed limit (QSL) \cite{taddei2013quantum,deffner2017quantum,campaioli2018tightening}.
+This limit states that the time $\tau$ to transform any quantum state $\rho_0$ to another state $\rho_f$ under a physical map is no smaller than $\tau_{QSL}$, given by